-Children may have challenges with devoping early skills, with learning in academic areas, with enjoying and succeeding in school, with getting along with their peers and making friends, or with anger, anxiety, rigidity or other problems with mood or behavior at home.
-Neuropsychological assessment can help identify more precisely what underlies their problems and identifying ways to support them, including counseling, educational support, medication and parenting strategies.
+Children may have challenges with developing early skills, such as language and motor coordination, or with learning to read or making friends at school, or with anxiety, anger, impulsivity, or other problems with mood or behavior at home.
+Neuropsychological assessment can help identify the underlying problem and ways to support them, including occupational or language therapy, educational support, and parenting strategies.

 IEE – Independent Educational Evaluation

-Children who receive special education services undergo an assessment by the school district.
-This includes a psychological assessment – cognitive testing and social emotional questionnaires, an educational assessment – testing of skills in reading, mathematics and written expression, a social history, and sometimes a speech and language assessment and an occupational therapy assessment.
-Sometimes if the child’s issues are still not understood or the services provided do not seems to be sufficient, the district will recommend, or the parents can request, a neuropsychological assessment by an independent provider who is not connected with but has been approved by the district.
+Children who are not making appropriate progress in the regular educational program may be referred to their school district’s Committee on Special Education for a psycho-educational evaluation to see if they qualify for special education services, or an IEP.
+This includes a psychological evaluation – testing of their cognitive ability and questionnaires about social, emotional, and behavioral functioning, and an educational evaluation – testing of their skill level in reading, mathematics and written expression.
+Depending on the nature of the child’s difficulties, it may also include a speech and language evaluation or an occupational therapy evaluation to assess motor skills such as handwriting.
+Sometimes, if the parents or the district feel that the child’s issues are still not understood, or that the child is still not making appropriate progress, the district will recommend, or the parents can request, a neuropsychological assessment by an independent provider, someone who is not connected with, but has been approved by the district.
+This is referred to as an IEE, or Independent Educational Evaluation.
 This can be very helpful in understanding and supporting a child who’s issues are perhaps more subtle or complex.

 Teens and Young Adults

-Often in high school or college people hit a wall with academic or social emotional progress.
-The many challenges that come together at this stage of life along with an ability to begin to seek self-understanding make this a very valuable time to do neuropsychological assessment.
-The process it self can have a therapuetic effect, in that we are spending time talking in an unthreatening setting and doing tasks that address different kinds of thinking.
-We get to see what kinds of tasks are easier or more enjoyable and observe any difficulties with particular kinds of processing.
-Issues with mood or temperament, conditions such as autism spectrum, attention deficit or executive functioning problems will be illuminated, and recommendations for treatment or accommodations for school or work can be made based on the findings.
+Often in high school or college, young people hit a wall with academic or social emotional progress.
+The many challenges that come together at this stage of life, along with the desire for self-understanding, make this a very valuable time to do neuropsychological assessment.
+They often feel that they are supposed to know what they want to for as a career, or what they want to study in school, and yet they have no idea.
+They may feel confused and overwhelmed by the decisions they face, and unprepared for this next stage of life.
+At the same time, they are ready to participate in and benefit from the opportunity for self-examination that the neuropsychological assessment provides.
+It also can have a therapuetic effect, by providing an opportunity to express ideas and concerns in a safe setting, and to approach different kinds of tasks without fear of failure or criticism.
+He or she gets to see what kinds of tasks are easier or more enjoyable, and observe any difficulties with particular kinds of processing.
+Issues with mood or temperament, such as anxiety or depression, with social or executive functioning, such as autism or attention deficit disorder, will be illuminated, and recommendations for treatment or for educational or workplace accommodations can be made based on the findings.

 Neuropsychological assessment for adults can help clarify problems with work, relationships, mood, improve self-understanding and self-esteem.
 Sometimes we get further along in our life and realize that we may have a condition or processing problem that was never formally identified – do I have ADHD?
 Autism?
 A person may be stuck – in an unhealthy relationship, and unrewarding job, or have anxiety, depression or anger issues that need a better approach.
 The findings can clarify a neurologic or neuropsychiatric diagnosis or help guide psychotherapy, relationship counseling or career counseling.